The Best Cafes in Hobart for Coffee, Brunch & Beyond

 Pigeon Hole

-Come in for a true paddock to plate experience at Pigeon Hole.
-Richard and Belinda Weston of Weston Farm Produce acquired Pigeon Hole to showcase their farms' fresh produce.
-The cafe's menu is an ever evolving thing, reliant on the chefs' knowledge of what the farm is producing through regular visits to source food, participation in general farming activities, and a real and direct connection with the land.
-Fully licensed, it's also serving up some of the best Tasmanian wine, beer and cider.
+Step in for a true paddock-to-plate experience at Pigeon Hole.
+Richard and Belinda Weston of Weston Farm Produce brought the cafe to life to showcase their farm-fresh bounty.
+The menu evolves constantly, guided by the chefs’ intimate knowledge of the farm — sourced through regular visits, hands-on farming, and a direct connection to the land.
+Fully licensed, Pigeon Hole also pours some of the finest Tasmanian wines, beers, and ciders, making it a destination for both fresh flavours and relaxed, local tipples.

 93 Goulburn Street, West Hobart